Black-Capped Chickadee: Amazing Fast Little Songbird

 Range:

-While the Black-Capped Chickadee mostly does not migrate, they inhabit vast swaths of the northern half of the United States into Canada and Alaska.
+The Black-Capped Chickadee mostly doesn’t migrate.
+They can inhabit vast swaths of the northern half of the United States and extend into Canada and Alaska.

 Family: